 When you travel, you can’t just pack up all your belongings and take them around with you.
 You have to pack only the things that matter to you.
 We’ve lived for months out of a backpack many times and have realized that traveling is a metaphor of what the afterlife will be like.
 When you die, you’ll leave everything behind – money, cars, houses, your dream job – and just take what matters the most, your good deeds.
 The smile you gave to the cashiers, the courtesy you showed when opening a door for someone, the charity you gave to that beggar on the street not because he/she needed it but because YOU did – that’s what you’ll take to your grave.

 Traveling will make you grateful.
 VERY Grateful.
 Grateful for your shelter, grateful for your comfort, even grateful for your minor inconveniences and first world problems.
 Muslim countries are some of the world’s poorest countries, and most people survive on less than a dollar a day.
-Do something different and instead of donating online to a charity, take the time to personally give your zakat/sadaqa to a person in need and see his or her reaction firsthand.
-This will preserve your humility and raise your status with Allah (swt) at the same time.
+Do something different and instead of donating online to a charity, take the time to personally give your zakat/sadaqa to a person in need.

 8. Witness the Beauty of the Earth